Lucena8lf/OOP-casino-simulator/README.md

 - **Comprehensive Resource Management:** In addition to the games, the simulation includes a resource management system, enabling players to manage chips, track winnings and losses, administer their bets, and apply gaming strategies to maximize their earnings.

-- **Detailed Statistics and Accurate Results:** The simulation generates comprehensive statistics on game outcomes, offering a breakdown of winnings and losses per game and per player.
-Players can review their gaming history and evaluate their performance.

-- **Visually Appealing User Interface:** A visually appealing user interface has been crafted to replicate the atmosphere and aesthetics of a real casino.
-Visual and auditory elements contribute to an authentic and immersive gaming experience.

 ## Project Structure

 The project is structured into multiple directories, each corresponding to a practice completed during the Object-Oriented Programming subject.